 - Growing your down payment fund – If you haven’t started saving for your down payment, let your tax refund kick off the process.
 And if you have a fund already, the money you get back could put you closer to your goal.

-- Paying for your home inspection – Your home inspection can save you a lot of headaches down the road by helping you determine the condition of the house.
-As a buyer, you’ll typically be responsible for paying for your inspection, and it’s definitely worth the investment.
+- Paying for your home inspection – Your home inspection can save you a lot of headaches down the road by helping you determine the house’s condition.
+As a buyer, you’ll typically be responsible for paying for your inspection, and it’s worth the investment.

-- Saving for closing costs – Closing costs are additional expenses you’ll need to pay once it’s time to close.
-They average anywhere between 2-5% of the purchase price of your home.
+- Saving for closing costs – Closing costs are additional expenses you must pay once closing.
+They average between 2-5% of the purchase price of your home.

-This list is a great start, but it isn’t exhaustive of all the costs you may encounter as you set out on your homebuying journey.
-The best way to prepare is to work with a trusted real estate professional to make sure you understand what’s to come in the process.
+This list is a great start, but it isn’t exhaustive of all the costs you may encounter as you embark on your home-buying journey.
+The best way to prepare is to work with a trusted real estate professional to ensure you understand what’s coming in the process.

 How Sellers Can Use Their Tax Refund.

-If you own a home and are planning to sell this spring in the Chicagoland Area and Surrounding Suburbs, your tax refund can help you make sure your home is ready to list.
+If you own a home and plan to sell in the Chicagoland Area and Surrounding Suburbs this spring, your tax refund can help you ensure your home is ready to list.
 Here are a few ways current homeowners can put their tax refund to good use:

 - Making small upgrades – NerdWallet provides a list of great ways to use your tax refund, including tackling small projects or boosting your curb appeal to help your home stand out.

-- Making repairs – If there’s anything in your house that needs to be fixed, American Financing notes that completing repairs is another great use of that money.
+- Making repairs – If anything in your house needs to be fixed, American Financing notes that completing repairs is another great use of that money.

-- Buying your next home – Whether you’re selling to move up or downsize, you can use your tax refund to help pay for any costs on the purchase of your next home.
+- Buying your next home – Whether selling to move up or downsize, you can use your tax refund to help pay for any costs on purchasing your next home.

-Of course, it’s important to talk with your trusted real estate advisor before taking on any projects.
-They’ll make sure you can focus on areas that’ll help you receive the best possible price when you sell.
+Of course, talking with your trusted real estate advisor before taking on any projects is important.
+They’ll ensure you can focus on areas that’ll help you receive the best price when you sell.

-Funding your home purchase or sale can feel like a daunting task, but it doesn’t have to be.
+Funding your home purchase or sale can feel daunting, but it doesn’t have to be.
 Your tax refund can help you reach your goals.
-Let’s connect with real estate experts in Chicago at KM Realty Group LLC to discuss how you can start your journey.
+Let’s connect with real estate experts in Chicago, Illinois at KM Realty Group LLC to discuss how you can start your journey.